-Policy: WCAP will structure education and services to recognize parents' roles as children's lifelong educators, and encourage parents to engage in their child's education.
-Parents will be given opportunities for input and involvement in curriculum planning through avenues such as family groups, home visits, lesson planning, and family conferences.
+Policy: WCAP will structure education and services to recognize families roles as children's lifelong educators and encourage families to engage in their child's education.
+Families will be given opportunities for input and involvement in curriculum planning through avenues such as family groups, home visits, lesson planning, and family conferences.